philliplongman/sinatra-cli/README.md

 # Sinatra CLI

 Sinatra's modular style is a great choice for lightweight web apps and simple APIs.
 That also makes it a great choice for coding exercises and learning about web development.
-But configuring a fleshed-out modular app can be over the head of a beginner (especially since many of the Sinatra recipes have become dated) and experienced programmers may miss the ease of having Rails take care of configuration so they can get to work.
+But configuring a fleshed-out modular app can be over the head of a beginner (especially since many of the Sinatra recipes have become dated), and experienced programmers may miss the ease of having Rails take care of configuration so they can get to work.

 Sinatra CLI solves this problem with a lightly opinionated project generator.
-Starting a new Sinatra project is as simple as:
+Starting a new project is as simple as:
 ```
 $ sinatra new app_name
 ```